-“Ma’am, I’m calling all the residents of the building, and it clearly says here on my paperwork-” I rustled a newspaper that sat on the passenger seat beside me – ”Dr. Rodriguez, 2500 Union Street, apartment 5C.”
+“Ma’am, I’m calling all the residents of the building, and it clearly says here on my paperwork-” I rustled a newspaper on the passenger seat beside me – ”Dr. Rodriguez, 2500 Union Street, apartment 5C.”

 “You must have the wrong Dr. Rodriguez.
 Dr. Alejandra Rodriguez lives at 1310 Jones Street.”

 I rustled the paper again.
 “Dr. Alejandro Rodriguez is what I have.
 Chiropractor.”
-I drawled the “o” in Alejandro so that she couldn’t miss it.
+I drawled the “o” in Alejandro so she couldn’t miss it.

-A little bit of social engineering there, as the hackers say.
+A bit of social engineering there, as the hackers say.
 If it seems strange that a secretary would simply give away her boss’s home address, keep in mind that she believed me to be a person of authority, carrying out municipal business.
-She trusted me, and therefore thought nothing of telling me whatever I needed to know.
+She trusted me and therefore thought nothing of telling me whatever I needed to know.
 I looked up 1310 Jones on my phone, and found that it was an apartment building called the Crest Royal, right up on swanky Nob Hill.

 A few hours later I was heading over the Bay Bridge into San Francisco when my phone rang.
 The timing was awful, since driving on the Bay Bridge scared me enough.
 It was windy up there, there were no shoulders, and some drivers sped by like their seats were on fire.
 A few minutes ago a red Porsche had come roaring through traffic, changing lanes faster than a pediatric nurse changes diapers.

 I’m not a great driver anyway.
 I only drove for a few years before I went to prison, and when I was locked up I got used to life moving extremely slowly.
 Speed makes me jittery.